 How to Get Highlighter Out of Your Fabric Couch, Carpet, and Mattress?

 Highlighters are not toxic, so just use soap and water or another cleaning product to get rid of stains.
-You should be able to remove highlighter stains from your fabric couch, carpeting, upholstery.
+You should be able to remove highlighter stains from your fabric couch, carpeting, and upholstery.
 You can always consult a professional for your furniture pieces.

 How Do I Get Highlighter Stains Out Of My Hair?

-It's actually pretty difficult to remove highlighter stain from your hair - you're better off keeping the highlighter away in the first place.
+It's actually pretty difficult to remove highlighter stains from your hair - you're better off keeping the highlighter away in the first place.
 However, if you do get it on there, use dishwashing liquid or soap and water to cleanse the area immediately!
 Good luck!
 I say just embrace the new look.

 Use discount code "SHOP10" at checkout to save 10% on The Nori Press!